artyuum/request-dto-mapper-bundle/README.md

 }
 ```

-**Alternatively**, you can set the attribute directly on the argument:
+**Alternatively**, you can set the attribute directly on the argument (assuming you have set the default values in the configuration file):
 ```php
 public function __invoke(#[Dto(extractor: JsonExtractor::class, validate: true)] PostPayload $postPayload): Response {